Undergraduate

 Graduates of our undergraduate programs are highly sought after by top companies — our placement rate has been at or near 100% for many years.

 Our graduates take up careers in the computing industry, the finance industry, large engineering companies, startup companies, consulting firms, medical informatics companies, and government.
-Others enter doctoral programs at leading universities.
+Some enter doctoral programs at leading universities.
 Still others pursue startup opportunities, contributing to the burgeoning innovation culture surrounding computer science and engineering.

 Detailed information about Computer Science and Computer Engineering is available in the CSE Undergraduate Handbook (pdf) and CSE Course Map (pdf)

-Computer Engineering
+Computer Engineering (CPEG)

-Minors and concentrations
+Minors

 Minors are available through the College of Engineering as well as in other units of the University.
 The Minor in Engineering Corporate Practice is a career-building collaboration among the College of Engineering, Mendoza College of Business, and the College of Arts and Letters that explores the intersection of engineering and business.
 The Collaborative Innovation Minor is a five-course sequence that includes design thinking, research methods, visualization and entrepreneurship.